TheRand0mDude/Animated-Maze-Solver/README.md

 Each iteration, The item with the lowest f(n) in the open-set is removed, and the F,G values of its neighbors are updated. this is until a removed node is a goal node.

+Our maze is made of of a numpy 2D array that contains different numbers that represents walls, paths, ect.
+We display the maze using ```plt.imshow``` with the following colormap:

         0 - blue - empty paths
         1 - purple - walls